theQRL/docs.theqrl.org/_docs/wallet/basics.md

 The QRL wallet is your portal into the provably secure quantum store that makes QRL what it is.
 This wallet will store your coins safely, while allowing you to mine without the risk of losing private keys.

-This guide will walk you through:
+This guide will walk you through

 * Setting up a new wallet
 * Sending a transaction over the network *(Sending Coins)*
 * Receiving a transaction over the network *(Getting Coins)*